siberianfox/tinygwiki/Troubleshooting.md

 The first thing to check is the Z mechanical system.
 Does the Z axis turn freely by hand?
 Eliminate mis-alignment or excess friction first.

+In asymmetric configurations (i.e. different Z axis dynamics) the Z axis is most sensitive to it's junction deviation setting.
+Try dropping this first to a very small value like 0.01, or smaller.
+If that doesn't work you may need the general tuning steps below - which are good to go through in any event.

 Next try dropping the Z axis to minimal settings, getting it to work, then ramping settings back up.
 For a typical screw-driven Z like a Shapeoko you might try:
 <pre>
 Run G21 first so all settings are in mm mode